For Newcomers Renting in Canada, Here's What You Need to Know

 • Bank statements (remember, setting up your banking in Canada is extremely important) to prove you have sufficient funds to pay the rent for a minimum of three to six months.

-• Proof of your annual income which is often in the form of pay stubs from your current or most recent employment.
+• Proof of your annual income often includes pay stubs from your current or most recent employment.

 • A credit check.
-Landlords want to know that you do not have a bad history.
-While it’s true that many newcomers do not yet have any Canadian credit history, this is not an insurmountable obstacle.
+Landlords want to know that you do not have a bad credit history.
+While many newcomers do not yet have a Canadian credit history, this is not an insurmountable obstacle.
 But, again, building a good credit history in Canada should be part of any newcomer’s goals.

-RELATED: Want to find out your credit score?
+RELATED: Want to find out your credit score for free?
 Click here.

 • References.
 These can come from previous landlords, your employer, or other trusted professionals and/or established family members.